 Cryotherapy is the use of cooling to treat injuries.
-The effects of cooling on damaged soft tissues have been researched and although the benefits are accepted, there are varying opinions on the duration of the cooling process in order to gain maximum benefit.
+The effects of cooling on damaged soft tissues have been researched.
+Although the benefits are accepted, there are varying opinions on the cooling process's duration to gain maximum benefit.

 The body's reaction to an injury

 An injury means tissues will have either been stretched or blood vessels damaged, and the extent of bleeding will depend on the vascularity of the tissues involved.
 It is essential to stop bleeding as it will increase inflammation which must be cleared before the healing can start.

 Muscle spasms may also occur, causing the muscle to contract, helping prevent further movement.
 This may restrict blood flow and place more pressure on nerve endings, leading to increased pain.

 By applying ice immediately after a soft tissue injury, the amount of swelling and blood allowed to leak out may be substantially limited.
 This can also be assisted by compression, elevation and rest, hence "ICER", (or more commonly "RICE)

 Failure to follow the RICE protocol will increase the period of recovery from injury.
-If the injury is severe and not properly managed, it may create long-term problems for the athlete.
+If the injury is severe and not adequately managed, it may create long-term problems for the athlete.

 Use of Ice

-When applying ice never apply directly onto the skin as this may result in ice burns to the skin, instead wrap the ice in a damp cloth (a dry cloth will not transmit cold effectively).
+When applying ice never apply directly onto the skin, ice burns to the skin, instead wrap the ice in a damp cloth (a dry cloth will not transmit cold effectively).

 If the ice pack is left on for more than 10 minutes, a reflex reaction occurs (Hunting effect) where the blood vessels dilate, and blood is again pumped into the injured area, causing further bleeding and swelling.